 The usual rule is that when a spouse gifts their partner an item, the receiving party becomes the sole owner of that property.

 But there can be situations where you might want to keep the item if you get a divorce.
-The gift could be a family heirloom or have significant sentimental value to you.
+The gift could be a family heirloom or have significant sentimental value.

 In that case, you would probably want to ensure the gift or heirloom remains with you or your family after separating.
 You can add terms in the prenup that state you will remain the rightful owner after the divorce.

 Spousal support, also called alimony, is the financial compensation you receive from your spouse after divorce.
-Depending on your circumstances, you can include several different spousal maintenance scenarios in your prenuptial agreement that would most benefit you.
+Depending on your circumstances, you can include several spousal maintenance scenarios in your prenuptial agreement that would benefit you most.

 A spouse can enter a marital agreement with pre-existing debts or get into debts during their marriage.
 They could be credit card debts or student loans.
 Regardless of their nature, if you divorce or your spouse passes away, you might be responsible for paying the remaining amount.